Oklahoma has first win streak after cruising past TCU 33-14

 Oklahoma: TCU’s reputation through the years as one of the best defensive programs in the country is well-deserved.
 But it hasn’t help up very well against the high-powered OU offense.
 The Sooners fell just short of their sixth 500-yard game in the past seven against the Horned Frogs.
 In those seven games, OU has outgained TCU by more than 160 yards per game.

 TCU: The steady decline of the offense from the season opener continued.
 While the Horned Frogs avoided a season low in total yards, a good chunk of their 351 yards came with the game out of reach in the fourth quarter.
-That was also after coach Gary Patterson essentially conceded by punting on fourth down with less than a yard to go from his 19-yard line trailing 30-7 midway through the fourth.
+That was also after Patterson essentially conceded by punting on fourth down with less than a yard to go from his 19-yard line trailing 30-7 midway through the fourth.

 UP NEXT